Conservation impact through the years

 Botswana and Angola

-Monitored and evaluated behaviours, attitudes, and progress in improving market access, developing climate-resilient enterprises, fostering local ownership of sustainable natural resource management, and promoting traditional ecological knowledge for both conservation and income generation.
+Monitored and evaluated attitudes and progress in improving market access, developing climate-resilient enterprises, fostering local ownership of sustainable natural resource management, and promoting traditional ecological knowledge for both conservation and income generation.

 National Geographic Society Impact Story Lab